Answer a few simple questions to make your document in minutes

 Under normal circumstances, yes, and you may use a Washington Eviction Notice (specifically called a 14-Day Notice to Pay Rent or Quit) to kick off the process.
 That said, due to the pandemic, some protections have been put in place for tenants who have been unable to pay rent.
 While the federal eviction moratorium was extended and then struck down, the state of Washington and individual municipalities have the authority to maintain their own rules for residential evictions.
-Keep up with the current developments for your state or consult a lawyer, if you are still unsure.
+Keep up with the consult a lawyer, if you are still unsure.

 In order to remove a tenant from your Washington rental property, you should always serve them a Notice of Eviction first.
 Some of the most common reasons behind why you may need one are: